 Each BoD member is subject to legal liability of loyalty to the Company.
 It should therefore act with integrity and in the interest of the Company to have sufficient information about the transactions with related companies and to preserve the confidentiality of non- public information available.
-The board directors and persons holding powers conferred by this, should not have a competitive relationship with the Company and should avoid any role or activity that creates or appears to create a conflict between their personal interests and those of the Company, including having a spot on the Board or management of competing companies without the permission of the General Assembly.
-Board members should also limit accordingly other professional commitments in particular any Board other companies).
+The board of directors and persons holding powers conferred by this, should not have a competitive relationship with the Company and should avoid any role or activity that creates or appears to create a conflict between their personal interests and those of the Company, including having a spot on the Board or management of competing companies without the permission of the General Assembly.
+Board members should contribute their experience and commit to their duties the necessary time and attention.
+They should also limit accordingly other professional commitments in particular any Board other companies).
 Board members should try to participate in all meetings of the Board and the committees on which they take part.
 The board should regularly assess its effectiveness in fulfilling its duties, and that of its committees.
-The independent board members have the right to submit to the Board, in case they deem it appropriate.
+The independent board members have the right to submit to the General Meeting of Shareholders reports and statements, separately from the other members of the Board, in case they deem it appropriate.